mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ### Restrict the input format of the `isValid` method

 The `isValid` method used to accept any type of value and tried to parse them before checking their validity.
-The method has been simplified and now only accepts an already-parsed date or `null` (ie: the same formats used by the `value` prop in our components)
+The method has been simplified and now only accepts an already-parsed date or `null`.
+Which is the same type as the one accepted by the components `value` prop.

 ```diff
  const adapterDayjs = new AdapterDayjs();